 Frequently Asked Questions About the MyVoice Group

-Your input is critical for the Canadian Armed Forces (CAF) to continue to understand the issues most affecting military families and act on these.
-By providing us with feedback, you can help to influence military family programs and services so that we remain family focused in everything we do at Military Family Services (MFS).
+Your input is critical for the Canadian Armed Forces to continue to understand the issues most affecting military families and act on these.
+By providing us with feedback, you can help to influence military family programs and services so that we remain family focused in everything we do at Military Family Services.

 2. How do I communicate my feedback to MyVoice?

-3. What happens to the feedback I offer on MyVoice, or through the FIL, email or ground mail?
+3. What happens to the feedback I offer on MyVoice, or through the Family Information Line, email or ground mail?

 All feedback is considered, whether it is communicated by email, social media, phone or in person.
 No comment is unimportant.

 Here is how it works:

 4. How often can I provide comments and feedback, and how do you filter the comments?

 - When feedback is received, it is compiled and summarized in such a way that anonymity and confidentiality of family members is respected, while still retaining as much of the family members’ words and intent as possible.
 While the MyVoice Facebook Group is a Closed Group and thus restricts membership.
 A Facebook Group is not by nature a confidential forum.
 We have therefore pinned a note on Facebook Group, noting that if Group Members have a confidential topic to discuss, they should use another point of contact, such as the Family Information Line.

 - It is then reviewed by the Military Family Service MyVoice Feedback Team, a small group of people who have first-hand experience of the military lifestyle.
 The team is made up of military family and serving military members as well as Military Family Services staff.

 - The feedback is categorized into key themes and recommendations and then directed to relevant partners, stakeholders and military leadership (e.g.: Chief of Military Personnel Command; Military Family Resource Centre Executive Directors; family associations or groups; Director General Health Services; etc.) to make them aware of the situation and the perspectives of families on particular issues.